JoelOtter/risky/README.md

 * Alternatively, check the 'auto' box to have Risky gradually un-blur the image automatically (10% per second).

 ---

+Please note that Risky probably won't work on links that are accessible only with login, e.g. Facebook posts.

 Risky was made as a very quick hack while I was supposed to be supervising at [ICHack](http://www.ichack.org) 2015.